TheM1ddleM1n/Waddle/.github/ISSUE_TEMPLATE/feature_request.md

 - Priority level (nice-to-have, important, critical)

 ## Example Use Case
-Describe a real scenario where this feature would help you.
+Describe a ingame scenario where this feature would help you.

 ## Checklist
 - [ ] This feature hasn't been requested before